 Power & Run Time

-Enjoying a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator offers the versatility of starting with either a traditional recoil pull-start mechanism or a hassle-free and practical electric starter (battery included).
-To add further convenience, the Onan P9500DF EFI can be remotely started (key fob included).
+At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started via a standard recoil pull-rope starting mechanism, or a convenient and efficient electric starter (battery included).
+Additionally, the Onan P9500DF EFI features remote starting, offering users increased convenience (key fob included).

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.

-In terms of running time, the Onan P9500DF EFI, equipped with a 6.6 gallons fuel tank, is capable of running continuously for up to 16 hours on a full gasoline tank (with fuel consumption estimated at around 0.41 gallons per hour).
-When utilizing propane, it provides up to 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH) of operation.
+The running time of the Onan P9500DF EFI, with its 6.6 gallons fuel capacity, can reach up to 14.4 hours on a full tank of gasoline (fuel consumption around 0.46 GPH).
+With propane, it can reach up to 10.8 hours (on a 20 lbs tank - propane consumption around 0.44 GPH).

 Outlets